- 4-year direct honors programme

 The period of study for the (BIE) is four academic years.

-During the period of study, a student must pursue courses of study as prescribed by Regulations made by the Academic Board on the recommendation of the School of Chemical and Biomedical Engineering (SCBE).
+During the period of study, a student must pursue courses of study as prescribed by Regulations made by the Academic Board on the recommendation of the School of Chemistry, Chemical Engineering and Biotechnology (CCEB).

 COURSES OF STUDY